Lawyers and Legal Fees

-- buying or selling real estate
+- Buying or selling real estate

-- any major financial transaction
+- Any major financial transaction

-- signing a lease or contract with major financial considerations
+- Signing a lease or contract with major financial considerations

-- marriage, divorce or adoption
+- Marriage, divorce or adoption

-- if you are involved in a lawsuit
+- If you are involved in a lawsuit

-- if you are arrested or charged with a crime
+- If you are arrested or charged with a crime

-- starting or closing a business
+- Starting or closing a business

-- drafting a will or other estate planning
+- Drafting a will or other estate planning

-- if you have tax concerns or financial problems
+- If you have tax concerns or financial problems

-- when you have a serious accident
+- When you have a serious accident

-- when you make appearances, applications or appeals to government agencies or boards
+- When you make appearances, applications or appeals to government agencies or boards

-Why can’t I handle my own legal problems?
+Q: Why can’t I handle my own legal problems?

-It is not unlawful for you to represent yourself in court or to handle your own legal matters.
+A: It is not unlawful for you to represent yourself in court or handle your own legal matters.
 Self-help “kits” and preprinted forms do not consider individual needs, differences and complications.
 They may not be appropriate for your matter.

-How do I select a lawyer?
+Q: How do I select a lawyer?

-Selecting a lawyer is a personal matter.
+A: Selecting a lawyer is a personal matter.
 You must judge which particular attorney will be best for you.
 Before making a decision, however, you may want to contact several lawyers or law firms to gather some comparative information.

-When choosing a lawyer, keep practical considerations in mind: the lawyer’s area of expertise, prior experience and reputation, convenience of office location, amount of fees charged and the length of time a case may take.
+When choosing a lawyer, keep practical considerations in mind: the lawyer’s area of expertise, prior experience and reputation, convenience of office location, amount of fees charged and the length of time your case may take.
 A lawyer’s communication skills are another factor.
 Willingness and ability to talk to you in language you understand and responsiveness to your questions will influence how well informed you are about the progress of your case.